 Develop technical skills and knowledge to study human societies.
 To earn this minor, complete 21 credits from the following courses:

 How to Add a Minor

-You must apply and be admitted to the University for the Bachelor of Arts in Interdisciplinary Liberal Arts degree program before you can add a minor to your student record.
-While you are not able to add a minor to your student record when you apply for admission, one or more minors may be added after being admitted.
+You must apply and be admitted to the University for a bachelor's degree program before you can add a minor to your student record.
+Once you are admitted, one or more minors may be added to your student record.

 To add a minor, fill out this form and submit it to your student success coach.
 Include your name, CSU eID, and the minor or minors you are requesting.
 Your request must receive approval from the academic department of your degree major, which will be coordinated by CSU Online staff.
 Upon approval, you will be notified the minor has been added to your student record.
 If you have any questions, contact the Student Success Team at firstname.lastname@example.org or call (970) 492-4898.

 Undergraduate Certificate in Spanish for Animal Health and Care

 For students interested in working in animal science, veterinary medicine, or related fields, this certificate program teaches intermediate-level Spanish for use in agricultural and animal care settings.
 Learn to communicate in Spanish about livestock, equine, and small animal breeds, give directions for animal care and handling, issue instructions for safety and drug administration, and more.